China Airlines Flight 642

-Flight 642 was one of only three hull losses of MD-11s with passenger configuration, one other being Swissair Flight 111, which crashed in 1998 with 229 fatalities.
+Flight 642 was one of only two hull losses of MD-11s with passenger configuration, the other being Swissair Flight 111, which crashed in 1998 with 229 fatalities.
 All other hull losses of MD-11s have been when the aircraft has been serving as a cargo aircraft.

 Aircraft and crew

 The aircraft was a McDonnell Douglas MD-11 registered as B-150, which had been delivered to China Airlines in October 1992.
 The aircraft was powered by three Pratt & Whitney PW4460 turbofan engines.
 B-150 had been involved in an earlier unrelated incident as CAL012 on 7 December 1992 when moderate turbulence led to the aircraft departing normal flight, leading to it sustaining damage to its outboard elevator skin assemblies, some of which broke off from the aircraft.
 B-150 was then delivered to China Airlines's subsidiary Mandarin Airlines in July 1993.
-It was then returned (still in the Mandarin Airlines paint livery) in March 1999.
+It was then returned to China Airlines in March 1999.

 The captain was 57-year-old Gerardo Lettich, an Italian national who had joined China Airlines in 1997, and had previously flown for a major European airline.
 He had 17,900 flight hours, including 3,260 hours on the MD-11.
 The first officer was 36-year-old Liu Cheng-hsi, a Taiwanese national who had been with the Airline since 1989 and had logged 4,630 flight hours, with 2,780 of them on the MD-11.

 Summary

 At about 6:43 P.M. local time (10:43 UTC) on 22 August 1999, the MD-11 was making its final approach to runway 25L when Tropical Storm Sam was 50 km NE of the airport.
-At an altitude of 700 ft prior to touchdown a further wind check was reported to the crew: 320 deg/ gusting to 36 knots.
+At an altitude of 700 ft prior to touchdown, a wind check was reported to the crew, which included winds gusting 320 deg/28 knots to 36 knots.
 This resulted in a crosswind vector of 26 knots gusting to 33 knots, while the tested limit for the aircraft was 35 knots.